NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 	l = {{1, 0}, {(a + b)**inv[c], 1}}
 	u = {{c, d}, {0, b - (a + b)**inv[c]**d}}

-showing that the *simpler* expression `c` was takes as a pivot instead of `a + b`.
+showing that the *simpler* expression `c` was taken as a pivot instead of `a + b`.

 The function `NCLUDecompositionWithPartialPivoting` is the one that is